Mannington Hall: History

 Prior to their purchase of the estate the Potts family had been established in Mannington for many generations.
 Records show that in the year 1274 a man from Manningham called William Potts was sued by a William Tirrell for encroaching and appropriating to himself the fee of a certain highway extending from Mannington to the river Cam.
-When the hall came into the possession of John Potts he was a student in Lincoln's Inn and who became a lawyer of eminence and reputation.
-He was married to Anne Dogge daughter of John Dodge.
-He died in 1600 and is buried in the parish church of Saint Mary (Now in Ruins).
+When the hall came into the possession of John Potts he was a student in Lincoln's Inn; he later became a lawyer of eminence and reputation.
+He was married to Anne Dogge, daughter of John Dodge.
+He died in 1600 and is buried in the parish church of Saint Mary (now in ruins).

-John Potts son was also called John and was elected Member of Parliament for Norfolk in the Long Parliament.
+John Potts' son was also called John and was elected Member of Parliament for Norfolk in the Long Parliament.
 He was knighted by King Charles I and was created a baronet by letters dated on 14 August 1641.
 Despite being honoured by the King he was a staunch Parliamentarian.
 He became a great friend of Oliver Cromwell.
 Cromwell visited Potts on numerous occasions whilst staying at the nearby Irmingland Hall, Oulton, the home of Lt General Charles Fleetwood.
 Even though he supported the Parliamentarian side during the Civil war he was eventually excluded from Parliament under Pride's Purge in 1648.
 Potts returned to Parliament in 1660 when he was elected MP for Great Yarmouth in the Convention Parliament.

 During the 1720s the Potts family's fortunes were ruined following the share collapse of the South Sea Company known as the South Sea Bubble.
 The Potts carried on living at Mannington hall until 1736 when the wife of Sir John Potts (who had died in 1731) died in February 1736.
 They had no children and due to the financial difficulties, the manor and township with the patronage was sold.
-It was all purchased for the sum of £20,000 by Horatio Walpole who owned the adjoining estate of Wolterton Hall.
+It was all purchased for the sum of £20,000 by Horatio Walpole, who owned the adjoining estate of Wolterton Hall.